jmunixusers/presentations/welcome-to-vm.md

 # JMU CS Virtual Machine

-Now that you have installed the virtual machine and set it up, you will configure it for your class using a software called [Ansible](https://ansible.com), a tool for automating the process of ensuring that a computer is in a particular state.
+Now that you have installed the virtual machine and set it up, you will configure it for your class using a software called [Ansible](https://ansible.com).
-We use this to download and install software and files needed for your various classes.
+We use Ansible to download and install software and files needed for your various classes.
 To see the details of how this is implemented, you can view the [GitHub project](https://github.com/jmunixusers/cs-vm-build) hosted by the Unix Users Group.